Flossing is an integral aspect of dental health and hygiene, but if you have braces, it can become quite a challenge.

 Once you are done, remove the floss by gently unthreading it from under the main wire of your braces.
 Do it carefully because you might knock the wire by accident if you are too rough or quick.

-If you are experiencing issues with your braces or finding it hard to floss your teeth, contact us at David R. Moyer Cosmetic & Family Dentistry where Dr. Moyer and will help you with it and suggest the right techniques to floss your teeth with braces.
+If you are experiencing issues with your braces or finding it hard to floss your teeth, contact us at David R. Moyer, DDS where Dr. Moyer and will help you with it and suggest the right techniques to floss your teeth with braces.